- Recall key information about office ergonomics and how you and your employer can apply it on the job

-According to the Occupational Safety & Health Administration (OSHA), industries with the highest musculoskeletal disorders (MSDs) rates include health care, transportation, warehousing, retail, and wholesale trade and construction.
-Each year, musculoskeletal disorder (MSDs) cases account for around 33% of all worker injury and illness.
+According to the Occupational Safety & Health Administration (OSHA), industries with the highest cumulative trauma disorders (CTDs) rates include health care, transportation, warehousing, retail, and wholesale trade and construction.
+Each year, cumulative trauma disorder (CTD) cases account for around 33% of all worker injury and illness.

 Ergonomics is the study of the physiological interaction between the worker and the work environment.
 The goal of ergonomics is to reduce the risk of musculoskeletal disorders (MSDs) by adapting the work to fit the person instead of forcing the person to adapt to the work.
 The term “ergonomics” refers to making the workplace conducive to the comfort and productivity of the employee.
 Applying office ergonomics principles helps workers avoid on-the-job illness and injury and improves worker satisfaction through measures that provide greater comfort, helping people to perform assigned tasks more naturally.

-The Bureau of Labor Statistics reports that work-related musculoskeletal disorders (MSDs) cost employers over $20 billion per year in worker’s compensation and medical expenses.
+The Bureau of Labor Statistics reports that work-related CTDs cost employers over $20 billion per year in worker’s compensation and medical expenses.

 Tips to keep a neutral office ergonomic position: